Hveppe/hmath/hmath/vector/Readme.md

 - The ablity to convert 2D vector between polar and cartesian forms.

 ## Integration Example
-The module can be used either by including the entire library or by directly including vector.h, as shown below.
+The module can be used either by including the entire library or by directly including `vector.h`, as shown below.
 ``` c++
 #include "hmath/vector/vector.h"
 ```

-It is also possible to include only vector2.h or vector3.h if you only need 2D or 3D vectors.
+It is also possible to include only `vector2.h` or `vector3.h` if you only need 2D or 3D vectors.